HoneyBadgers2/ColoniesOfCotton/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## Ideas for Going Forward
--Complete the missing functionalities of the game (discard on roll = 7, longest road) -Debug game
+- Complete the missing functionalities of the game (discard on roll = 7, longest road)
+- Debug game
--Implement working Auth0 or other authentication -Tracking of game sessions
+- Implement working Auth0 or other authentication
+- Tracking of game sessions
--Player stats in database
+- Player stats in database
--Saved instances of games to database
+- Saved instances of games to database
--Tracking of additional data in game (turn order) -Additional game features (dynamic board (unlikely), variable players (instead of being fixed at 4 players), turn timers)
+- Tracking of additional data in game (turn order)
+- Additional game features (dynamic board (unlikely), variable players (instead of being fixed at 4 players), turn timers)